 Follow the below requirements when uploading Organisation forms and Candidate CV forms into CabNet:

-- compile the Organisation form and all the Candidate CV form(s) in one CabNet attachment per organisation.
+- combine the Organisation form and all the Candidate CV form(s) in one CabNet attachment per organisation.
 The Organisation form should be on the first page/s of the attachment

-- the title of the CabNet attachment that contains the Organisation form and Candidate CV form(s) should be the name of the organisation, so that the document can be easily identified in CabNet, for example: "Auckland District Health Board: Org Form and CVs"
+- the title of the CabNet attachment that contains the Organisation form and Candidate CV form(s) should be the name of the organisation, so that the document can be easily identified in CabNet, for example: "Auckland Region Examples Board: Org Form and CVs"

 - attachments should be uploaded at the same time that the paper is uploaded into CabNet.